 Here are steps you can take if you are concerned about violence at work:

 - Learn how to stay safe.
-Ask your supervisor about any safety policies and trainings.
+Ask your supervisor about any safety policies and training.
 Make sure you know how to get help in a violent situation.
 Find out what security services are available, such as a security escort to your car.

 - Talk to your supervisor about adding safety tools.
 These can include panic alarms, closed circuit TV cameras, better lighting, and signs saying that only small amounts of cash are available.